ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 gilded annuals and poems on the centre
 table be kept a part of the time covered
 with weekly and daily journals.
 Let the
 family-men, women, and children -read
+the newspapers.-New York Tablet.
+THE
 </td></tr></table>

 ---